 Email marketing is as versatile as a pocket knife — it is an effective tool for reaching out to new audiences, building strong relationships with customers, and selling any type of products or offering any type of service.
-Hotel industry is not an exception.
+The hotel industry is no exception.

-In this entry, we’ll share six tips on how to organize email marketing for hotels, drawing your attention to the types of emails to send.
+In this post, we’ll share six tips about how to organize email marketing for hotels, drawing your attention to the types of emails to send.

 Start your hotel email marketing with a high-profile mailing list

-Hotels have a privilege when it comes to reaching out to customers — you can easily get email addresses of new vacationists both offline or online.
+Hotels have a privilege when it comes to reaching out to customers — you can easily get the email addresses of new vacationers both offline or online.

 Offline, you can simply ask for email addresses at the check-in or check-out right at the hotel and offer a short form that people can fill in.